 So who makes the best truck camper for this size truck?
 That’s a great question.
 We looked at several factors to determine our truck camper rankings, including cost, quality, weight, features, and holding tank capacities.
 In this article, we placed more emphasis on weight because of the limited payload ratings found in today’s mid-size truck.
 Happily, the seven pop-ups that made the final cut offer the consumer a wide range of choices.
 Some are made of aluminum, while others are made of wood.
 Some are relatively light, others a little heavy.
 Significant differences between the campers are noted here.
+Remember, you saw this comprehensive, well-researched list here first, well before Internet copycats with nearly identical lists publish theirs.
 So without further adieu, here are the Top 7 Pop-Up Campers For Mid-Size Trucks:

 1. Four Wheel Camper Fleet